Azure/azure-functions-dotnet-worker/README.md

 ## Samples

-The samples for .NET Isolated using various Azure Functions bindings are available under `samples/SampleApp`([link](https://github.com/Azure/azure-functions-dotnet-worker/tree/main/samples/SampleApp))
+The samples for .NET Isolated using various Azure Functions bindings are available under `samples/SampleApp` ([link](https://github.com/Azure/azure-functions-dotnet-worker/tree/main/samples/SampleApp)).

-## How to run the sample
+## Create and run .NET Isolated functions

-**Note: Templates and tooling support for .NET Isolated are on the way.
-In the meanwhile, please use our sample projects as a starting point.**
+**Note: VS and VS Code support is on the way.
+In the meanwhile, please use `azure-functions-core-tools` or the sample projects as a starting point.**

 ### Install .NET 5.0
 Download .NET 5.0 [from here](https://dotnet.microsoft.com/download/dotnet/5.0)